Salmar ASA

 Supplier Engagement in Nutrient Pollution Risks

-The company recognises soil health and nutrient management as a global challenge and expects feed suppliers to manage soil health and perform nutrient management responsibly and sustainably.
-The company helps feed suppliers by discussing ways to reduce nutrient spills, and states that it has continuous dialogue with feed suppliers on their nutrient management plans.
-The company also discloses that it monitors the nutritional value of the feed utilised in its hatcheries and sea farms and conducts regular inspections on the physical quality of the feeds.
+The company acknowledges soil health and nutrient management as critical agricultural challenges and requires its feed suppliers to manage these aspects responsibly and sustainably.
+It collaborates with suppliers to reduce nutrient spill and invests in projects for innovative feed ingredients.
+The company monitors the ingredients and nutritional value of feed used in its hatcheries and sea farms through regular inspections.

 Innovation to Improve Nutrient Management in Feed Farming

-The company invests in and tests novel feed ingredients like algae, insect meal, kelp, seafood trimmings, and salmon oil to reduce the likelihood of nutrient spills from agriculture.
+The company invests in projects involving novel feed ingredients such as algae, insect meal, kelp, salmon oil, seafood trimmings, and excess raw materials from processing, in collaboration with feed suppliers, to reduce nutrient spill from agriculture.

 Nutrient Management in Aquaculture